nbloomf/feivel/doc/tutorial/tutorial.md

 `int`: Integers
 ---------------

 - Integer constants are specified in decimal with an optional negative sign; e.g. `27` or `-31`.
+Explicit positive signs are not allowed (e.g., say "5" instead of "+5".)

 - `+`, `-`, `*`, `^`